Joystream/joystream-landing/testnets/rome/README.md

   - **Alex:**
 - **Time line:**
   - The person or group assigned to produce the specs, must open the PR at this date.
-  - The person or group assigned to review must complete this on the 26.07.19
+  - Each team of writer/reviewer must coordinate to ensure a reasonable time window to implement changes and get approval

 ### Spec Release

-- **Description:** Release/merge the *working specs* for Rome
+- **Description:** Release/merge the PR for the Rome specs
 - **Manager:** **Bedeho**
 - **Team:**
   - **Mokhtar:**